apitoolkit/apitoolkit-landing/docs/onboarding/index.md

 ## ⑤ Acknowledge Endpoints or Anomalies

 Once APItoolkit starts tracking data from your API, you will find the list of **detected endpoints** on the [Endpoints](/docs/dashboard/endpoints/) page and the list of **detected anomalies** on the [Changes & Errors](/docs/dashboard/changes-errors/) page or in the Ongoing Anomalies and Monitors section of the [Dashboard](/docs/dashboard/dashboard/) page.
 You need to **acknowledge** each endpoint or anomaly so APItoolkit understands the shape of the endpoints on your API and uses that information for future anomaly detections.
-As a side effect, we then use this information to trigger the [OpenAPI spec generation](/docs/dashboard/documentation) (swagger docs) feature and send you scheduled reports.
+As a side effect, we then use this information to trigger the [OpenAPI spec generation](/docs/dashboard/documentation) feature and send you scheduled reports.
 Hence, **you should continuously acknowledge all important endpoints and anomalies you want us to monitor**.

 ![APItoolkit dashboard screenshot](/assets/img/dashboard.png)